oodafeisrael/airbnb-clone-project/README.md

 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.

+API Security Overview
+Implement and document key security measures to safeguard application data and ensure secure transactions.
+Authentication
+The system uses secure authentication mechanisms (such as token-based authentication or JWT) to verify the identity of users.
+This prevents unauthorized access and ensures that only verified users can perform actions like booking properties or updating listings. why?
+Authorization prevents misuse of features and ensures users only perform actions they’re permitted to, safeguarding business logic and data integrity.

+Rate Limiting
+Rate limiting is applied to prevent abuse of API endpoints by restricting how many requests a user or IP address can make in a given time window. why?
+Protects the system against brute-force attacks, denial-of-service (DoS), and spamming of resources (e.g., login attempts or form submissions).

+Data Encryption
+All data in transit is encrypted using HTTPS (SSL/TLS).
+Passwords are securely hashed before storage using algorithms like bcrypt. why?
+Encryption ensures that sensitive information like passwords, personal data, and payment details are protected from interception or theft.

+Input Validation & Sanitization
+All user inputs are validated and sanitized to protect against injection attacks (e.g., SQL injection, XSS). why?
+Prevents attackers from injecting malicious scripts or queries that can compromise the database or client browsers.

+Payment Security
+Integration with secure, PCI-compliant payment gateways ensures all transactions are handled safely.
+Sensitive payment data is not stored on the backend server. why?
+Secures financial data, reduces liability, and builds user trust by ensuring safe and legitimate transactions.

+All these ensures that the backend is robust against common vulnerabilities and aligned with best practices for securing modern web applications.